ou-elot/cse15l-lab-reports/LabReport3.md

   }
 ```
 The screenshot below shows the terminal output after all the above tests are run together.
+*Note: The output was too long for one screenshot.
+The ouput shown at the beginning of the second screenshot follows directly after the output at the end of the first screenshot.
 ![Image](test1.png)![Image](test2.png)
 The only tests to pass were the tests with inputs of all zeroes in the array.
 Every other test shows a failure with the error being a
 comparison difference of the expected value vs 0 at the index where the first non-zero expected value appears.